CUBRID/cubrid-manual/en/sql/partition.rst

     ERROR: Partition definition is duplicated. 'p1'

+..
+CUBRIDSUS-10161 : below constraints of 9.1 was removed from 9.2. (below will be commented)

     For hash-partitioned tables, the collation of the partitioning key must be binary.
         *   e.g. of binary collation: utf8_bin, iso88591_bin, euckr_bin
         *   e.g. of non-binary collation: utf8_de_exp_ai_ci